 SKALD - Produced annually at Villa Maria College, SKALD is a national, award-winning literary and creative arts magazine which spotlights student literary, artistic and photographic work.
-The publication has been honored on numerous occasions by both the Columbia Scholastic Press Association and the American Scholastic Press.
 All students who have completed work at Villa Maria College are encouraged to submit.
 Production is limited to students with specific skill sets.